All of us strive to make our customers happy. And, when they’re unhappy, it’s a clear indicator that something has gone wrong.

 An example of this was covered in a recent blog.
 We discussed the deaf customer on Rip-off Britain who purchased a car breakdown cover and needed to know the text number; so that if they were to break down, they could make contact.

 Despite asking for this on a number of occasions, they just received standard responses that didn’t answer their specific query.

-The worst thing was, this particular breakdown service did have a number customers could text – they just didn’t communicate this fact to the customer.
+The worst thing was this particular breakdown service did have a number of customers who could text – they didn’t communicate this fact to the customer.
 So, the consequence was that they ceased their cover – all because of one issue, communication.

 Two small changes

-- Asking the customer about their needs at the start i.e. finding out they are deaf.
-Then, once that fact is established, making sure that you clearly communicate the text number in all correspondence.
+- Asking the customer about their needs at the start, i.e. finding out they are deaf.
+Then, once that fact is established, ensure you clearly communicate the text number in all correspondence.

-This article is to point out that, with a little bit of thought, lasting improvements can – and should – be made.
+This article points out that, with a little thought, lasting improvements can – and should – be made.

 So, as Bill Gates’ famous quote tells us: “Your most unhappy customers are your greatest source of learning.”

-You don’t need to know all of the answers but, if you follow this guidance, you’ll be much more able to provide for your customers’ individual needs.
+You don’t need to know all the answers, but if you follow this guidance, you’ll be much more able to provide for your customer’s needs.
 Ensuring they stay firmly out of the ‘unhappy customer’ file!